aledlb8/password-master-old/README.md

 - Requirements?
 Yes! you need a Mongo database to be able to store your information

-# This will also come with a integrated authentication system
+# This also come with a integrated authentication system

 > If you have any suggestions let us know in discord or github issues page!